vishaltak/gitlab-development-kit/doc/howto/database_load_balancing.md

 For these instructions, we assume that you are running all commands from the GDK root.

-## Prepare

-The first step is to prepare both primary and secondary databases for replication and enabling load balancing.

-1. Set up primary replication access and role:

-    ```shell
-    make postgresql-replication-primary
-    ```

-1. Create the replica database:

-    ```shell
-    mkdir -p postgresql-replica
-    pg_basebackup -R -h $(pwd)/postgresql -D $(pwd)/postgresql-replica/data -P -U gitlab_replication --wal-method=fetch
-    ```

-   This automatically creates `postgresql.auto.conf` in the PostgreSQL data directory.
-Older versions stored this information in `recovery.conf`, a file that must be deleted for PostgreSQL 12 to function.

 ## Configure GDK

 1. Edit `gdk.yml`: